agroal/pgagroal/doc/CONFIGURATION.md

 # pgagroal configuration

+The configuration is loaded from either `./pgagroal.conf` or `/etc/pgagroal.conf`.

 The configuration of `pgagroal` is split into sections using the `[` and `]` characters.

 The main section, called `[pgagroal]`, is where you configure the overall properties